lumin-suneet/code-quality-playground/README.md

 # Commit Linting Example

-An example repo to demonstrate commit linting in the terminal using git hooks and convenitional commit syntax
+An example repo to demonstrate commit linting in the terminal using git hooks and conventional commit syntax

 ## Run Locally